 Do not neuter your rabbit if it is younger than four months of age, not only is the surgery more difficult due to the immature condition of the reproductive organs (in males the testicles might not even be descended into the scrotal sacs prior to three months).

 But the long term effects on the endocrine system of the body in lieu of the removal is unknown and may possibly be harmful.
 This has only been researched in mice and has been found to produce a weaker immune system in them.

 Sexual maturity can be gauged in a number of ways including the presence of the testicles in the scrotal sacs, a well developed and possibly swollen vulva, a mature body condition and by behavioural changes such as urine spraying and increased aggression.
 Simple tests may be conducted prior to surgery to ascertain if your pet is ready to be neutered, particularly if your pet is older or has had other medical problems.

-Obese animals and those with disease are at risk and should not be neutered.
+Obese animals and those that are sick are at risk and should not be neutered.
 Their existing problems should be remedied before neutering.

 What happens at neutering:

-Skin staples may be used as a substitute, which also work nicely in rabbits, particularly the larger breeds.
+Skin staples may be used as a substitute, which also works nicely in rabbits, particularly the larger breeds.
 Skin staples cannot be chewed through like nylon suture or other more flexible materials.